pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 They are simply models over regions of events on their single, opaque type that adhere to the laws of probability.

-The eventual formalization of `Region` should connect it with a ∑ Algebra from Meaasure Theory.
+The eventual formalization of `Region` should connect it with a σ-algebra from Meaasure Theory.

 ## Kolmogorov for querying Probability Models